Reviewers' Comments on First Edition

 Taming the Rays is a history of the use of X-

-Have a look at the opening pages and some of the chapters.
+Have a look at some of the chapters.
 You will need Adobe Acrobat.

 Page numbers are absent in these selections and the list of references and the index have been omitted.
 But you should get some idea of the style and scope.
 The files will open in a new window.

 Comments, corrections, suggestions and enquiries to email@example.com.

 The explosive and sometimes reckless exploitation of Rontgen and Becquerel's discoveries